 Skip to main content

-Measurement technology solutions
+Measurement solutions

-The constantly increasing degree of automation requires measurement technology solutions for the reliable detection of these phases or phase transitions in the ongoing process.
+The constantly increasing degree of automation requires measurement solutions for the reliable detection of these phases or phase transitions in the ongoing process.
 The following considerations are decisive:

 • Improvement of product yield through loss reduction